aaarne/rc/README.md

-# vimcfg
+# RC files
-My vim configuration
+My personal configuration files for my standard tools on linux

-# Usage
+## vim

 create symlink from `~/.vimrc` to `vimrc` in this repo and call `:PlugInstall` once.
 Done.